spatialaudio/jackclient-python/README.rst

    to find it).
 Again, you should use your package manager to install it.
    Make sure you install the JACK daemon (called ``jackd``).
 This will also install the JACK library package.
+   If you don't have a package manager, you can try one of the binary installers from the `JACK download page`_.
    If you prefer, you can of course also download the sources and compile everything locally.